michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_
 -->

 The benchmark model used in this project will be that of a robot that always randomly makes movements on every time step.
-I will compare the score achieved by the RL-based robot to the score of a robot that always moves based on random decisions.
+I will compare the score achieved by the Q-learning based robot to the score of a robot that always moves based on random decisions.

 ## III.
 Methodology [Methodology]